fntneves/laravel-transactional-events/README.md

 composer require fntneves/laravel-transactional-events
 ```

-A configuration file is also part of this package.
-Run the following command to copy the provided configuration file `transactional-events.php` to your `config` folder.
+A configuration file is also available for this package.
+Run the following command to copy the provided configuration file `transactional-events.php` your `config` folder.

 ```
 php artisan vendor:publish --provider="Neves\Events\EventServiceProvider"